h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

    - cluster configuration (information about the cluster configuration saved in Step 2)
    - parameters (information about the parameters saved in Step 3)

- You do not need to explicitly set a seed to make a GBM model freproducible.
+ You do not need to explicitly set a seed to make a GBM model reproducible.
 If no seed is set, then H2O-3 will randomly choose a seed.
 This seed is saved in the binary model.
 To reproduce your model, you can extract the seed from the binary model and re-train the GBM with the seed set.

  .. example-code::
     .. code-block:: r